close up of addict buying dose from drug dealer

 Schedule IV and V Controlled Substances

-The FDA considers Schedule IV and V substances to have a very low risk of abuse and addiction.
+The DEA considers Schedule IV and V substances to have a very low risk of abuse and addiction.
 These drugs are mostly prescription drugs that are relatively safe.

 NJ Drug Laws: Possession

 Let’s start with marijuana.
-While you may have up to 6 ounces of the drug legally, if you are caught in possession of more than 6 ounces, you can expect to face a wide array of penalties, including up to 1.5 years of incarceration and a potential $25,000 fine/
+While you may legally possess up to 6 ounces of cannabis if you are 21 or older, possession of more than 6 ounces is a fourth-degree crime punishable by up to 18 months in prison and a potential $25,000 fine.

-Possession of more dangerous drugs including heroin, cocaine, prescription drugs, and ecstasy will result in a penalty of up to five years in prison, a fine of up to $25,000, and mandatory drug classes.
+Possession of more dangerous drugs including heroin, cocaine, prescription drugs, and ecstasy can result in penalties that vary by the substance and amount, but many cases are charged as third-degree crimes punishable by up to five years in prison and a fine of up to $35,000.
 If drugs are found in your vehicle, you may also receive a suspension of your driver’s license.

 Possession of drug paraphernalia is also a criminal offense.
-Anyone who receives a drug paraphernalia charge is subject to up to six months in prison, a $1,000 fine, and suspension of their driver’s license.
+Anyone who receives a drug paraphernalia charge is subject to up to six months in prison and a $1,000 fine.
+A driver’s license suspension is possible but not automatic.

 Having multiple drug possession charges could result in harsher penalties.
 Also, larger quantities of drugs could result in distribution charges.